WeAreAcademy/academy-express-tv-shows-project-brief/level-500.md

 # Level 500 - Add a shows list and search

-1. Complete all requirements from level 400
+1. Complete all minimal requirements from previous levels
 1. When your app starts, present a listing of all shows ("shows listing")
     1. For each show, you must display at least name, image, summary, genres, status, rating, and runtime.
 1. When a show name is clicked, your app should:
     1. fetch and present episodes from that show (enabling episode search and selection as before)
     1. hide the "shows listing" view.
 1. Add a navigation link to enable the user to return to the "shows listing"
     1. When this is clicked, the episodes listing should be hidden
 1. Provide a free-text show search through show names, genres, and summary texts.
 1. Ensure that your episode search (and, if you have one, episode selector) controls still work correctly when you switch from shows listing to episodes listing and back.